 Figure 10: Null Value Colors

-If you choose to Show a Legend (Figure 11), you can choose the Legend Position, Align the legend, set the Legend Font Color and Font Size, sort the legend using Sort Legend by, set a Char Limit, and choose to Show Null Values in Legend and Show Legend Title.
+If you choose to Show a Legend (Figure 11), you can choose the Legend Position, Align the legend, set the Legend Font Color and Font Size, and set a Char Limit.

 Figure 11: Legend